How to Develop an Entrepreneurial Mindset, Habits, and Qualities

 No matter what happens, the ability to frame it in a positive light is essential.
 Don’t roll your eyes.
 It’s true.

-When the immediate chaos is over, your ability to look at what’s happened, learn from it and make your business better will be essential.
+When the immediate chaos is over, your ability to look at what’s happened, learn from it, and improve your business will be essential.
+Practice positive thinking to develop your entrepreneurial mindset.

 Learn from Failure and Move On: